WPN-XM/registry/README.md

 registry
 ========

-The Software Registry of the WPN-XM Server Stack.
+Software Components Registry of the WPN-XM Server Stack.